intel/dffml/docs/examples/dataflows.rst

 the :doc:`/examples/shouldi` example.

 ..
-We have to install dffml-feature-git with the shouldi install command or else it will downlaod the latest production release from PyPi
+We have to install dffml-feature-git with the shouldi install command or else it will download the latest production release from PyPi

 .. code-block:: console
     :test: